-What’s so enjoyable?
-For 15 years I’ve explored a broad range of commercial projects, and I recognize each for their unique, relatable stories.
+Beauty and truth, truth and beauty; both are things worth creating and sharing.
+I’ve explored a broad range of commercial projects, and I recognize each for their unique, relatable stories.
 I cherish knowing that we’ve helped companies tell their story with maximum impact across social, digital, and print outlets.

 I guide brands through difficult problems using a combination of empathy & first principles.
 What’s really there?
 Not the paradigm, not the perception; what’s actually happening?
 What are we trying to accomplish?
 Are we addressing real problems?
-Nothing Something identifies not just what works visually, but often what causes problems in the first place.
+My work with Nothing Something identifies not just what works visually, but often what causes problems in the first place.

-Does the work have texture?
+Does what we create have texture?

 Does it engage the human experience?

 Does it give the brand soul?